-Timber Queensland will be working with allied stakeholders in the building and construction sector to ensure that State and Federal Government put an equal priority on the industry as part of any economic stimulus packages.
+Timber Queensland worked with allied stakeholders in the building and construction sector to ensure that State and Federal Government put an equal priority on the industry as part of any economic stimulus packages.

 Further information on building industry issues can be found on the Queensland Master Builders website here and the HIA's COVID-19 website here.

 Finding it hard to access materials or supplies?

 The Queensland Government would like to hear from manufacturers if they are finding it difficult to access vital materials or supplies so they can assist.

 To seek help and find a solution, manufacturers can complete a short form at qld.gov.au/qld-supplies